quasilyte/repolint/README.md

 * Typos in some common files like readme and contributing guidelines.
 * Broken links.
-* Commited files that added most likely by accident and should be removed.
+* Commited files that should be removed (like Emacs autosave and backup files).